1. What’s your story? Where are you from?

 6. What role does art play in your life?
 How does it change the way you view the world?

 Art is everything.
 It’s a way to connect ourselves to a wider consciousness outside of our own narrow perspectives and it’s a way to share the ideas that are most difficult to articulate.
-The language of art is mystery; it let’s us catch a glimpse of the unknowable.
+The language of art is a mystery; it lets us catch a glimpse of the unknowable.

 7. Where did you study?